yourmercury/Kins-Protocol---hackathon/README.md

 ``` (add-kin-wallets (wallets (list 3 principal)) ```
-This method takes in a max of 3 wallet addresses and stores them on the contract.
+This method sets and update the next of kin queue or list in order.
 These are wallets that would be able to access deposited funds in the wallet after the owner has not been active for an amount of time in block height referred to as the `threshold`.
 It can only be used by the `owner` of the contract

 ``` (deposit (amount uint)) ```
 ``` (withdraw (amount uint)) ```